Hbindra11/devops-cloud-portfolio/docs/weekly-summaries.md

 These weeks predate the transition to a phase-based roadmap and are preserved for historical and reflective purposes.

 ---
+## 📜 Historical Progress Log

+This section contains a chronological record of earlier daily and weekly updates, preserved for documentation and reflection purposes.

+---
 # 🚀 Week 5 Recap – Kubernetes + IaC Foundations

 Week 5 focused on: